 What’s the cost to purchase miles through this promo?

 Historically Alaska Mileage Plan seems to offer anywhere between 35% and 50% bonuses on purchased miles.
 When they offer that deal, the price per purchased mile ranges from ~1.97 cents per mile with a 50% bonus, to ~2.19 cents per mile.

 The maximum number of miles you can purchase per transaction is 60,000 pre-bonus, and you can purchase a total of up to 150,000 miles per calendar year.
 However, if you’re an Alaska elite member there’s no limit to how many miles you can buy.

-Who should buy Alaska miles with a 50% bonus?
+Who should buy Alaska miles for 30% off?